RodZill4/material-maker/material_maker/doc/node_simple_easysdf.rst

 Outputs
 +++++++

-The EasySDF node generates a single 2D Signed Distance Function output.
+The EasySDF node generates a single 2D or 3D Signed Distance Function output.

 Parameters
 ++++++++++